alinourollahi/fortigate-automation/add_vip_to_fortigate/README.md

 # Add VIP to Fortigate

 This repository includes a script designed to simplify the process of configuring Virtual IP (VIP) settings on your Fortigate firewall.
-With this script, you can effortlessly create VIPs, organize them into VIP groups, and establish corresponding firewall policies.
+With this script, you can effortlessly create VIPs, organize them into VIP groups, and add a corresponding firewall policy.

-The script streamlines the following tasks:
+The script does the following tasks:

 1. VIP Creation: Generate Virtual IPs that enable traffic redirection to specific local IP addresses.
 2. VIP Group Formation: Group VIPs together for efficient management and rule application.
-3. Firewall Policy Setup: Automatically generate firewall policies with the following attributes:
+3. Firewall Policy Setup: Generate a firewall policy with the following attributes:
    - Source: All sources.
    - Destination: VIP Group (The VIP group script was created)
    - Source Interface: WAN interface (automatically detected by the script, no manual input required).